henrietta-k/adapt-learning-wiki/multilanguage.md

 `--masterLang="en"`
 Specify the existing master course language.
 Defaults to "en".

-### 4. Relink assets if required.
+### 5. Relink assets if required.
-Assets are not copied into the newly created course.
-And paths to assets found within the course JSON files are not alterred either.
+Assets are not copied into the newly created course when using `grunt translate:import`.
+And paths to assets found within the exported course files are not altered either.
+This allows the developer to choose to maintain a single copy of assets or to copy all or some assets.
+If any assets are copied into the newly created course, their paths must be updated in the appropriate files.

+### 6. Add the Language Picker plug-in.

 give hint when grunt task is not used
 Example how to use the Authoring Tool and the Framework to create a ML course